Tea-Tasting-Statisticians/Tea-Tasting-Statisticians.github.io/_tabs/about.md

 Linkedin : [https://www.linkedin.com/in/shstat1729/](https://www.linkedin.com/in/shstat1729/)

-[Tea Tasting Lady](https://www.linkedin.com/in/systat/) is a biostatistician.
-The ["Tea Tasting Lady"](https://www.linkedin.com/in/systat/) is the author and operator of the ['Tea Tasting Lady, TTL'](https://www.datachef.co.kr/post_ttl_stat) blog.
-With over a decade of experience in regulatory sciences, she is an accomplished biostatistician.
+[Tea Tasting Lady](https://www.linkedin.com/in/systat/) is a biostatistician with over a decade of experience in regulatory sciences, she is an accomplished biostatistician.
 Her professional journey includes seven years at the Ministry of Food and Drug Safety (MFDS) in South Korea, followed by a five-year working experiences at Lunit.
 Currently, she holds the position of Senior Biostatistician at JNPMEDI, where she continues to apply her extensive expertise in regulatory affairs and biostatistics.

 E-mail : systat1729@gmail.com